Quickstart

 response = requests.post(endpoint, headers=headers, data=json.dumps(data))

-If you want to send image via url then the image must be publicly accessible on the internet.
-The image cannot be link to google drive image or to any html website, it must be a direct link to the image.
+If you want to send an image via URL, the image must be publicly accessible on the internet.
+It must be a direct link to the image file (e.g. ending with .jpg, .png, .webp).

 response = requests.post(endpoint, headers=headers,